 Look up the VIN

-Some car manufacturers tie vehicles options and packages to VINs, which is a very useful method to determine how a vehicle is equipped.
+Some car manufacturers tie vehicle options and packages to VINs, which is a very useful method to determine how a vehicle is equipped.
 But even for those that don’t, you can use an online VIN decoder tool to confirm that the make, model, and basic options are correct.
 Here are some of the tools I would recommend.
-Note however that many of them will not show you specific options for the vehicle, with the except of the BMW VIN decoder, and the window sticker tool.
+Note however that many of them will not show you specific options for the vehicle, with the exception of the BMW VIN decoder, and the window sticker tool.
 (For some brands, including Audi and VW, the options are coded on a sticker near the spare wheel.)

 - Window sticker tool — works for many different brands (if the tool doesn’t load, try again later as it seems to be a bit finicky)